JulianGlattki/SAVE/README.md

 # SAVE - Sorting Algorithm Visualization Engine
 A sorting algorithm visualizer implemented in native JavaScript.
 Allows the user to step forward, step back and sort the full array.

+# Implemented algorithms
+Bubblesort
-Implemented algorithms: Bubblesort, Shakersort
+Shakersort
+Gnomesort

 ## To see the actual project please go to
 https://julianglattki.github.io/SAVE/